sparrowhawk-ea/layout-ea/README.md

 This limitation is not a problem for most web applications which follow the familiar deskop application paradigm of a proportionally fixed layout.
 Any variable content can be placed inside a DIV whose content is then managed separately using straight CSS or an alternative strategy.

-This library consists of one layout manager [Layout Ea Grid](README_Grid.md) which uses a CSS grid of equaly sized cells with a configurable number of columns and rows.
+This library consists of one layout manager [Layout Ea Grid](README_Grid.md) which uses a CSS grid of equally sized cells with a configurable number of columns and rows.

 ***
 # Getting Started